Sachithx/LITES/README.md

 ## 📧 Contact

-For questions or issues, please open a GitHub issue or contact [your-email].
+For questions or issues, please open a GitHub issue or contact [e240203@e.ntu.edu.sg].

 ---